 Some art and film schools also offer Master of Arts or Master of Fine Arts degrees in visual effects and computer animation.
 These highly focused degree programs offer in-depth exploration of a particular facet of computer animation and visual effects.
 There’s usually an emphasis on collaborative projects, which is an excellent opportunity to build up an impressive digital portfolio.

 Outside of art schools, there are a few programs at four-year colleges and universities that offer special degrees or certificate programs in digital effects for film.
 Carnegie Mellon University, which is renowned for its computer science program, has established the Entertainment Technology Center that awards a unique Master of Entertainment Technology.
 The program is project-based, bringing together artists and technically savvy students to work on collaborative, cutting-edge projects.
 Johns Hopkins University has the Computer Career Institute from which you can earn a Master Certificate in special effects design.

-For more information on special effects artists and related film-making topics, check out the links on the next page.
+For more information on special effects artists and related film-making topics, check out the links below.